pete-gi/flight/README.md

 # Flight

+Mind that this is my personal project used for private purposes, so it may not meet your expectations ;)

 Small library for simplifying manipulating the DOM.
 Created mainly for server-rendered websites which don't need super frontend frameworks.

 Name "Flight" comes from "Frontend-light".